 The picture seen below is a normal satellite mapping photo.

 Bands 4, 3, 2 – agricultural farms around Munster, Germany.
 Dark Green in the picture indicates woods, greens are the healthy plantations, pale yellow or pale green are recently harvested fields, brown and yellow are unhealthy plants or just planted fields.
-The band is also used for urban researches.
+The band is also used for urban researches

 Band 8 is panchromatic or, basically, black and white is collecting as many specters as possible in one channel which helps it to make sharper images than any other band.
 Due to the sensor sees more light its resolution is 15 m per pixel compared to 30 m in others.
 When more precise pictures are required for the research it is possible to sharpen the photo by adding the band into the combination.
+With pansharpening of a panchromatic image of higher resolution with multispectral images of lower resolution allows to improve the resolution of the latter and increase their informativeness.

 Band 8 image of the agricultural fields in Saudi Arabia.